Multiprocessing: Loosely coupled multiprocessor system

 Loosely coupled multiprocessor systems (often referred to as clusters) are based on multiple standalone relatively low processor count commodity computers interconnected via a high speed communication system (Gigabit Ethernet is common).
 A Linux Beowulf cluster is an example of a loosely coupled system.

 Tightly coupled systems perform better and are physically smaller than loosely coupled systems, but have historically required greater initial investments and may depreciate rapidly; nodes in a loosely coupled system are usually inexpensive commodity computers and can be recycled as independent machines upon retirement from the cluster.

 Power consumption is also a consideration.
 Tightly coupled systems tend to be much more energy-efficient than clusters.
 This is because a considerable reduction in power consumption can be realized by designing components to work together from the beginning in tightly coupled systems, whereas loosely coupled systems use components that were not necessarily intended specifically for use in such systems.

 Loosely coupled systems have the ability to run different operating systems or OS versions on different systems.

+Disadvantages

+Merging data from multiple threads or processes may incur significant overhead due to conflict resolution, data consistency, versioning, and synchronization.